-The Guidelines set forth hereinafter indicate the manner in which, in the absence of any particular consideration or circumstances, the Commission proposes to perform its function of ensuring that all registered persons and licensed traders are fit and proper in relation to the manner in which they conduct the businesses for which they are registered or licensed as the case may be.
+The Internal Control Guidelines, which are published under section 399 of the Securities and Futures Ordinance (Cap.
+571), set forth hereinafter indicate the manner in which, in the absence of any particular consideration or circumstances, the Commission proposes to perform its function of ensuring that all licensed or registered persons are fit and proper in relation to the manner in which they conduct the regulated activities for which they are licensed or registered.